LucaCorvitto/GANime/README.md

 At the end we wanted to add this other architecture to enhance the resolution of our images, from 64x64 to 512x512

 ## STYLEGAN3
 This is the state of the art architecture.
 We wanted to try it and compare it to ours.
+The original code is available at https://github.com/NVlabs/stylegan3